 This information will describe what hot flashes are, and help you find ways to manage them without using hormones.

-Hot flashes are caused by changes in hormone levels in both women and men.
+Changes in your hormone levels can cause hot flashes.
 This may happen during cancer treatment or when you’re getting treatment to prevent cancer because the treatments can affect hormone levels.
-For women, hot flashes can be a natural part of menopause (permanent end of menstrual cycles).Back to top
+For women, hot flashes may be a natural part of menopause (permanent end of menstrual cycles).Back to top

 How to Manage Hot Flashes

-Hot flashes may be difficult to live with but there are things you can do to help manage them.
+Hot flashes may be hard to live with, but there are things you can do to help manage them.

-Triggers are actions that may bring about hot flashes.
-While you won’t be able to completely prevent hot flashes, try to avoid behaviors that may start them, such as:
+Triggers are actions that may cause hot flashes.
+While you won’t be able to prevent hot flashes completely, try to avoid things that may start them, such as:

-- Wear clothing made of cotton or absorbent material.
+- Wear clothing made of cotton or other lightweight materials.

 - Sleep near an open window.